 Manganese Violet is a colour that was popular during the 19th century when making mauve synthetically became easy.
-This is a synthetic pigment composed of a double salt of phosphoric acid with manganese and ammonium (ammonia.)
-Manganese oxide cones from the Earth and contains trace amount of heavy metals.
+This is a synthetic pigment composed of double salt of phosphoric acid with manganese and ammonium (ammonia.)
+Manganese oxide cones from the Earth and contains a trace amount of heavy metals.

-It was discovered around 1868 Germany called Nuernberg violet.
+It was discovered around 1868 in Germany called Nuremberg violet.
 Around the 1890s the paint was available by Windsor and Newton.
 The pigment has a deep rich opaque hue that is affordable to most painters and artists.
 It’s such a strong colour to use that it has poor hiding power.
 It’s lightfast and can be used in many different types of paints.
 The colour quickly replaced cobalt blue for the more opaque red-violet colour.
 Inhaling or ingesting the pigment can cause nervous system disorders.

 Claude Monet and his shadow studies

 The violettomania is the response to the popularity of the colour.
 It was written an article by Oskar Reutersward in the 1950s explaining the usage of synthetic blues by the Impressionists.
-Violettomania is the name of the fade of excessive blues, violets and pinks in their paintings.
+Violettomania is the name of the fad of excessive blues, violets and pinks in their paintings.
 The critics said they were suffering from seeing blue.
 It was everywhere and must have been overwhelming.
-The book was called Violetomania in the Impressionists written in the 19th century about the blue colour fade.
+The book was called Violetomania in the Impressionists written in the 19th century about the blue colour fad.

 Monet used manganese violet in most of his paintings, especially during his haystack painting decade.
 The study of the sunsets, sunrises, weather or type of field would be reflected in his paintings.
-The haystacks were of a a pair of haystacks of possibly barely or oats for one year under the conditions of multiple seasonal weather.
+The haystacks were of a pair of haystacks of possibly barely or oats for one year under the conditions of multiple kinds of seasonal weather.
 The haystacks belonged to his neighbour’s farm, Monsieur Quéruel.
 Monet noticed the light changing on the haystacks and asked Quéruel’s stepdaughter, Blanche Hoschedé, to use the field to paint the haystacks.
 His daily routine involved him carting paints and canvasses across the field to paint the haystacks with his assistant.
 He would have two sets of canvasses to work out of and only develop the one that closely resembled the fluctuation of light.

 I am struggling with a series of different effects [haystacks]… but at this season, the sun sets so fast I can not follow it.Claude Monet on Painting the Haystacks